 Scottish castellated styles in their successive embodiments are here presented as evolving cultural and architectural responses to a sense of self that is both profoundly rooted and eminently fluid – and at all scales, from the individual to the collective, from royal residences and to national landmarks, adaptable to educational, commercial, and parliamentary buildings.
 The book works at multiple levels; it investigates landmark buildings in great detail – Inverary Castle, Holyrood Palace, Balmoral Castle, but also castellated influences on civic structures, demonstrating the versatility and breath of this style.
 It also examines lesser-known regional trends and brings to the fore the contribution of individual architects or (chiefly, but not only royal) patrons and clients.
 The strength of this book is however in addressing the geographically and politically broader context, considering the role of foreign influences – selectively applied, popularised, reorganised and adapted, abandoned, and again rediscovered – in giving tangible, visible form to the development of Scotland’s composite national identity.
 In this context, the discussion on Scotland’s Celtic sense of self and relation with Irish culture, and the country’s own role as a trendsetter in relation to the colonies, are of great significance and the reader is left hoping for more.
 Of particular interest is the focus on the Scottish-English political and architectural discourse as a two-ways affair, where both countries tried to define and make explicit through careful stylistic choices Scotland’s expected position as England’s northern competitor, within the Union, and later within the British empire.

-The increasingly broader outlook as the chapters progress, addresses the increasingly broad world that Scotland found itself inhabiting, and relates Scotland’s own search for an architectural national identity to major political and cultural shifts, from the Reformation to the Congress of Vienna, from the English Revolution to the advent of the Arts and Crafts movement.
+The increasingly broader outlook as the chapters progress addresses the increasingly broad world that Scotland found itself inhabiting, and relates Scotland’s own search for an architectural national identity to major political and cultural shifts, from the Reformation to the Congress of Vienna, from the English Revolution to the advent of the Arts and Crafts movement.
 Of particular interest – if only tantalisingly hinted at – was the parallel with Germany’s own search for a representative style, emphasising Scotland’s role of pioneer in the expression of nationalism.
 The extensive discussion on England’s national architecture before and after the Union addressed the efforts of architects working across the border to convey the countries’ distinct but harmonious contribution to a shared Britishness.
 This greatly helped the reader better understand the context and rationale of stylistic and architectural choices in both countries.
 Similarly, the analysis of Scottish historical and literary sources, of treatise traditions, and of published surveys of built heritage offered a reasoned explanation of the increasing public fascination with castellated architecture.
 The ever-changing balance between old-fashioned defensive concerns, classical symmetry, irregular arrangement of masses, scenic settings, and practicality of use originated a rich tapestry of castle and castle-inspired structure, evocative of the values associated with the past they ideally represented.
 The focus on figures such as Mackintosh, Spence, and particularly Geddes – the latter sympathetically reimagining Edinburgh urban spaces – exemplifies the compatibility of selected elements of the castellated traditions with twentieth-century expectations and with the modern movement.